zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 Where:
 Dist: The planimetric distance between the observation point and the target point.
 Refraction: The refractivity coefficient of light (normally it has the opposite, but smaller, effect than the curvature).
-Diam: The diameter of the earth that is calculated as Semi-major axis + Semi-minor axis.
+Diam: The diameter of the Earth that is estimated as Equatorial radius + Polar radius.
 These values are taken from the projection system assigned to the Raster by QGIS.
-In case of error or unrealistic values, the default Semi-major axis of 6378137 meters and flattening of 298.257 are used.
+In case of error or unrealistic values, the default radius of 6378.137 kilometers and flattening of 298.257 are used.

 For more explanation see [ArcGIS web page](http://webhelp.esri.com/arcgisdesktop/9.3/index.cfm?TopicName=How%20Visibility%20works)